-We have litters of seal point and lynx point kittens that are both due to be born the week of June 10th.
-The kittens pictured are from a previous litter and are the same type we are expecting. (kitten on the left is a lynx and kitten on the right is a seal point) If you would like to be added to the waiting list please text your full name and kitten type to telephone number (201)398-6766.
+We have litters of seal point and lynx point kittens that are due to be born the week of June 24th.
+The kittens pictured are from previous litters and are the same types we are expecting. (top kitten picture is a doll faced seal point.
+Kitten on the left is a lynx and kitten on the right is a flat faced seal point).
+We are also expecting various color types of exotic kittens the first week of July.
+If you you are interested please call (201)398-6766.
+Serious inquiries only please.
 Thanks and have a blessed day.

 * Khloes Kittens is NOT a pet store.
+We are a private breeder.
 I want to ensure the best homes for my babies therefore all kittens are sold solely at my discretion.
 I reserve the right of refusal to sell to anyone at any time for any reason.

 ******Ten Questions To Ask a Breeder******

 1) Are the parents in your cattery vaccinated by and seen by a veterinarian?
 If they say no to either of these questions, or they say they personally vaccinate their own kittens, walk away.